KnownVermicelli/usb-hid/README.md

 You will need:
 - something to flash stm32.
 I'm using stm32flash: 	https://git.code.sf.net/p/stm32flash/code
+  -- stm32 -w out.bin -v /dev/ttyUSB0 # or whatever should be there
 - linux tools for building stm32 stuff.
 You can find instruction on japaric blog in "rust your arm microcontroller".

 Notes: